 To customize how Contract Tools analyzes your document, you can adjust analysis settings.
 To learn about analysis settings for defined terms, see Finding Defined Terms; to learn about analysis settings for drafting errors, see Checking for Drafting Errors.
 Analysis settings are saved with your document; see Saving Analysis Settings to learn more.

-If you edit your document while using Track Changes, you can adjust Track Changes settings to make Contract Tools’ analysis include or exclude your changes; see Analyzing when Using Track Changes to learn more.
+You can adjust Track Changes settings to make Contract Tools’ analysis include or exclude tracked deletions; see Analyzing When Using Track Changes to learn more.

 By default, Contract Tools does not analyze content within tables.
 To learn how to make Contract Tools analyze content within tables, see Analyzing Tables.